 It would be difficult to say that no data exists for us to process for the purposes of security-oriented analysis.
-Even the most nascent security analyst should be able to rattle off a list that would look similar to Table #.
+Even the most nascent security analyst should be able to rattle off a list that would look similar to Table 3-1.
 But, do we really have data?
 Network administrators are usually the owners and caretakers of their device configurations and logs.
 The same is also true for Windows and UNIX/Linux administrators.
 The security team may own firewalls, but if you’re a large organization, that may be a completely different team than the one that will perform analytics on the data.
 Unless you own the data from generation to deletion, you will be relying on others to either provide it or provide access to it.

-Table 3.1 Potential "Security" Data Sources
+Table 3-1 Potential "Security" Data Sources